 Not sure if you should upgrade your current system or buy a new DR system?
 Is your best solution to buy a used or refurbished system?
-Talk to the experts at Atlantic Worldwide.
+Talk to the experts at Atlantis Worldwide.
 We’ll help you determine the most cost effective solution for your clinic, hospital or practice.
 Alex can help you upgrade your current X-Ray system to DR at a reasonable cost.

 Some blogs you may have missed: